Whatever you do… don’t call them cafeterias.

 If you want to take control of your next dining experience, go hunt up the closest food hall to try local destination eating at its most convenient.

 Not sure where to start?
-Here’s our list of the top 10 food halls in Orange County.
+Here’s our list of the top food halls in Orange County and Los Angeles.

 The two-story former orange packing building has an open floor plan, a lot of plants to soften the interior, and multiple seating areas to accommodate everyone who wants to try out something from the 26 unique gastropubs.
 If you’re looking to hop around between Syrian food from Mangal, gourmet Japanese crepes from Crepe Coop, and the world’s prettiest bubble tea from Mini Monster, Anaheim Packing District is the food hall for you.
-It even has its own semi-secret speakeasy with The Blind Rabbit.
+It even has its own semi-secret speakeasy with The Blind Rabbit (RSVP and proper attire required).

-The pet friendly SteelCraft location in Garden Grove is a great new food hall with a cozy community vibe.
+The pet friendly SteelCraft location in Garden Grove is a great food hall with a cozy community vibe.
 The stores are built out of repurposed shipping crates, so the aesthetic is fun and unique.
 There’s plenty of parking and plenty of fun to go with its food.
-Come for the Hainan chicken at Chick N Shack, or a burger from the Nest, and stay to watch TV, hang out, or play one of the arcade games.
+Come for the food and stay to watch TV, hang out, or play one of the arcade games.
 Or come at 6AM for your coffee fix from Dark Horse Coffee.

 Staking its claim on Crown Parkway, Union Market Mission Viejo is a food hall with something for everyone.
 Great for date night or a quick lunch stop, offering locally-sourced food vendors and a fun family atmosphere.